-Exact meaning and using of individual commands is explained in details in the following part of chapter 3.5.
+The detailed description of individual parameters and their setting possibilities can be found in the following part of chapter 3.5.

-3.5.3 "Configuration" group of commands for writing of configuration and reset
+3.5.2 "Configuration" group of commands for writing of configuration and reset

 The module contains two sets of configuration: operating configuration and saved configuration.
 At the start of the system the module copies saved configuration into the operating configuration, with which continues to work.
 If the user changes configuration parameters, it does so only in operating configuration.